-- 3. Amortization of \$34,027 of the debt discount is charged to interest expense. - 4.
-A net decrease to short term debt for the amortization of the premium and discount related to the recording of the mortgage and license fee payable at their respective fair values. - 5.
-A reclass of \$20,116 from general and administrative expense to accumulated deficit.
-The \$20,116 was from the issuance of a common stock dividend.
-The amount was originally incorrectly booked to general and administrative expense.
+- 1. Impairment expense recognized for the decrease in market value of the building. - 2.
+Adjustment to reclass research & development costs to inventory. - 3.
+Amortization of \$34,027 of the debt discount is charged to interest expense. - 4.
+A net decrease to interest expense for the amortization of the premium and discount related to the recording of the mortgage and license fee payable at their respective fair values. - 5.
+Adjustment to move costs for services paid but not yet incurred from general and administrative expense to prepaids.